-François Pinault has channeled his passion for contemporary into assembling one of the most important collections in the world today: it now includes more than three thousand works from the twentieth and twenty-first centuries.
+François Pinault is among the leading collectors of contemporary art in the world.
+He has channelled his passion for contemporary art into assembling one of the most important collections in the world today: it now includes more than ten thousand work, mostly from the 1960 to today.
+He has developed a cultural project aimed at promoting contemporary art and at making it accessible to the greatest number of people possible.
 His approach is fed by his commitment to sharing his passion for art with as broad an audience as possible, and to accompanying artists as they explore new territories.

 Since 2006, François Pinault has oriented his cultural project along three axes: presenting exhibitions in Venice, and since 2021 in Paris, presenting exhibitions in other institutions and supporting and encouraging up-and-coming artists and art historians.

 The Pinault Collection’s museums are housed in two exceptional buildings in Venice: Palazzo Grassi, inaugurated in 2006, and Punta della Dogana, opened in 2009.
 These sites were renovated and rehabilitated for their new purpose by Japanese architect Tadao Ando, a Pritzker Prize laureate.
 Works in the Pinault Collection are displayed in exhibitions that often involve the artists directly through specific commissions to create new in situ works.
 The Teatrino, also designed by Tadao Ando and opened in 2013, welcomes a rich cultural and educational programme, organised in collaboration with institutions and universities in Venice and abroad.

 From 2021, the new museum of the Pinault Collection will be open at the Bourse de Commerce, renovated by Tadao Ando and the NeM/Niney & Marca Architects agency.